 Wesley Burdiek, MD, is a new faculty member at UNMC.

-Hometown: Silver Lake, KS
+Hometown: Silver Lake, Kansas

 Title and department at UNMC: Assistant professor, UNMC Department of Anesthesiology

-How I became interested in anesthesiology: Firstly, I had fantastic mentors that were anesthesiologists, and I seemed to get along with the personalities of anesthesiologists.
+How I became interested in anesthesiology: I had fantastic mentors that were anesthesiologists, and I seemed to get along with the personalities of anesthesiologists.
 I originally wanted to be an internist as I enjoyed hospital medicine, but desired to have some procedural skills as well.
 Once I found out there was an option to do procedures and critical care with anesthesiology, I was hooked.

 Education:

-- Coffeyville Community College, Associate of Science (2010 – 2012)
+- Coffeyville Community College, associate of science (2010 – 2012)

-- Emporia State University, Bachelor of Science in Biochemistry and Molecular Biology (2012 – 2015)
+- Emporia State University, bachelor of science in biochemistry and molecular biology (2012 – 2015)

 - University of Kansas School of Medicine – Wichita, MD (2016 – 2020)